johnwcowan/subsetg-book/intro-050-aggregates.md

 ## Structures

-Whereas arrays came from the Fortran side of PL/I, structures came from the Cobol side, and they are a little more different from the structs and classes of C-family languages.
+Whereas arrays came from the Fortran side of PL/I, structures came from the Cobol side, and are they quite a bit different from the structs and classes of C-family languages.
 Cobol doesn't have braces either: it uses level numbers instead.
 Here's an example:

 ```
-DECLARE 1 rectangle
+DECLARE 1 rectangle,
-  2 upper_left
+  2 upper_left,
-    3 x
+    3 x FLOAT BINARY(23),
-    3 y
+    3 y FLOAT BINARY(23),
-  2 upper_right
+  2 upper_right,
-    3 x
+    3 x FLOAT BINARY(23),
-    3 y
+    3 y FLOAT BINARY(23),
-  2 lower_left
+  2 lower_left,
-    3 x
+    3 x FLOAT BINARY(23),
-    3 y
+    3 y FLOAT BINARY(23),
-  2 lower_right
+  2 lower_right,
-    3 x
+    3 x FLOAT BINARY(23),
-    3 y;
+    3 y FLOAT BINARY(23);
 ```

 Note that this isn't a *type* of structure, it's a specific named structure, just as the `table` declaration at the beginning of the section on arrays is a specific array.
 I'll talk about how to declare types of structures later on.

+It would be fine to use the numbers 10, 20, and 30 instead, which would make it easier to add new structure levels.

+FLOAT BINARY is just the ordinary floating-point type called `float`, which has a precision of 23 bits.
+If the value were larger (up to 53 bits) it would be a `double`.
+At least this is true on machines with IEEE floating point, which pretty much means everything except IBM mainframes.